dimitri-nicolo/calico/master/getting-started/essentials/simple-policy-essentials.md

 Workload endpoint k8s/calico-monitoring.alertmanager-calico-node-alertmanager-0/eth0
   # These are the policies that apply directly to the endpoint.  calicoq can display both
-  # Calico Policies and Kubernetes NetworkPolicies, although this example focuses on the latter.
+  # {{site.prodname}} Policies and Kubernetes NetworkPolicies, although this example focuses on the latter.
   # They're listed in the order they apply.
   Policies:
     # These first two policies are defined in the calico-monitoring.yaml manifest.
-    # The selectors here have been translated from the original NetworkPolicies to the Calico
+    # The selectors here have been translated from the original NetworkPolicies to the {{site.prodname}}
     # format (note the addition of the namespace test).
     Policy "calico-monitoring.calico-node-alertmanager" (order 1000; selector "calico/k8s_ns == 'calico-monitoring' && app == 'alertmanager' && alertmanager == 'calico-node-alertmanager'")
     Policy "calico-monitoring.calico-node-alertmanager-mesh" (order 1000; selector "calico/k8s_ns == 'calico-monitoring' && app == 'alertmanager' && alertmanager == 'calico-node-alertmanager'")